Vauxhall Mokka-e SUV review

 We'd set it to Normal and leave the button alone; while the chassis doesn't really encourage you to utilise the extra power in Sport mode, Eco mode removes too much power, leaving the car feeling somewhat stunted with just 81bhp on tap.
 This is only really desirable around town or if you’re concerned about getting home or to a charger.

 Like with the slightly reined-in acceleration, Vauxhall isn’t intent on making the Mokka the best-driving electric car.
 The setup is stable and predictable, but not particularly good at quick direction changes and slightly lacking in fun.
-The MINI Electric certainly has more agility, while the Mazda MX-30 is also more rewarding for drive.
+The MINI Electric certainly has more agility, while the Mazda MX-30 is also more rewarding to drive.